RemiDebruyne/cheatsheet-DOM/cheatsheet-DOM.md

 ```
 However, it delete's the old html, then, loads the new one. **Warning**, this is to take into consideration when user it inside elements containing images, svg and such.

-- `outerHTML` : The full HTML of the element.
+- `elem.outerHTML` : The full HTML of the element.
 A write operation into elem.outerHTML does not touch elem itself.
 Instead it gets replaced with the new HTML in the outer context.

-- `textContent` : The text inside the element: HTML minus all `tags`.
+- `elem.textContent` : The text inside the element: HTML minus all `tags`.
 Writing into it puts the text inside the element, with all special characters and tags treated exactly as text.
 Can safely insert user-generated text and protect from unwanted HTML insertions.
 For instance, calling `textContent` on the div would remove both `h1` and `p` tags. `alert(news.textContent)` would return : *"I'm an H1 I'm a paragraph"* in a single string.
 ```html
 <div id="news">
   <h1>I'm an H1</h1>